qwd/dev-site/docs/_en/api/air-quality/air-now.md

 > **Note:** New Air Quality v1 is currently in beta and there is no charge for standard subscriptions at this time.
 Data may vary when the official release.
 {:.bqwarning}

+> **Hint:** It is recommended to read the [Air Quality Info](/en/docs/resource/air-info/) for details on index types, pollutants, supported countries, etc.

 ## Request URL

 {% include api-url.html apidata="air-now-v1" dev=true %}